durchblicker/pistachio/Readme.md

 ### Rendering Rules

-The rendering rules are pretty much the same as for regulat mustache sections.
+The rendering rules are pretty much the same as for regular mustache sections.

 **The section is not rendered if:**